DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 ```

 Now in the editor set that variable to something between `0` and `1`.
 The object will now appear to move as if it is very far in the background.

+#### Multiple Layers

+After we've got that working on one of the layers in our background it is time to get it working with all three layers we created.\
+To start, each layer will be moving at a different speed.
+This is just like looking out a car window.
+The trees seem to move very fast where as the mountains, further away, appear to be very slow.\
+Add the script to each layer of the background and set the relative speed so the the backgrounds have three unique values with the closest background object's value being the closest to `1`.\
+After setting each of these to track the camera you should be able to play the game and see our backgrounds nicely moving at a relative speeds to their distance from the player.

 // Repeat background